Khao Sok National Park is probably the most underrated destination of Thailand.

 Things to do at Khao Sok National Park

-- There are few trek trails in the park that you can go on to explore the diversity of the park
+- There are few trek trails in the park that you can explore the park’s diversity.

-- The park has many mammals like elephant, tigers, monkeys that if you are lucky can be spotted
+- The park has many mammals like elephants, tigers, and monkeys that can be spotted if you are lucky.

-- Go tubing down the Sok river.
-There are little rapids.. but the thrill of just following the river by itself is nice.
+- Go tubing down the Sok River.
+There are little rapids.. but the thrill of just following the river by itself is excellent.

-- Early morning setting out looking for birds, if you have interest in birding
+- Early morning set out looking for birds if you have an interest in birding.

-- Night safari through the park on days that is not raining.
+- Night safari through the park on days that are not raining.

-- Exploring the caves of Khao Sok.
+- We are exploring the caves of Khao Sok.
 There are three to four caves.
-Some get filled on rainy season and it is risky too.
+Some get filled during the rainy season, and it is risky too.

-- Or just check into a river side or lake side bungalow and put your feet up and sip some iced coffee.
+- Or check into a riverside or lakeside bungalow and put your feet up and sip some iced coffee.

-If you are looking for a quiet beach nearby, there is also Khao Lak which is just 60 km away as opposed to much crowded Phuket.
+If you are looking for a quiet beach nearby, there is also Khao Lak which is just 60 km away instead of much crowded Phuket.